jbgolds/os-legal-explorer/frontend_plan.md

 ## 1. Feature Overview

-### Home Page
+### Single-Page Application
 - **Search Box for Legal Cases:**
-  - A search input that calls the CourtListener API endpoint (`/api/rest/v4/search/`) to retrieve the associated `cluster_id` for legal cases.
+  - A search input in the hero section that calls the CourtListener API endpoint (`/api/rest/v4/search/`) to retrieve the associated `cluster_id` for legal cases.
   - After that's returned, we can query our local database for that cluster_id to get the opinion text.
   - Add search filters for jurisdiction, date range, and court level.
 - **Recent Cases List:**
   - Display a list of the most recently added court cases pulled from the backend.
   - Include pagination for browsing through more cases.
   - Show key metadata: case name, court, date, and a brief excerpt.

-### Court Case Detail Page
+- **Dynamic Case Detail Section:**
   - **Case Text Display:**
-  - Show the full text of the selected court opinion.
+    - Show the full text of the selected court opinion in a section that appears when a case is selected.
     - (future) Implement text highlighting for citations and key terms.
     - (future) Add a table of contents for navigating long opinions.
     - (future) Include a "copy citation" feature for academic/legal reference.
   - **Citation Mapping Visualization:**
     - Use d3.js to render an interactive network visualization of the citation map (i.e., how cases cite each other).
     - Include filtering options to focus on specific time periods or courts.
     - Provide zoom and pan capabilities for exploring large citation networks.
     - Add tooltips showing case summaries when hovering over nodes.
     - Implement a "focus mode" to highlight direct connections to the current case.
     - Based on the relationship TREATMENT, make the connecting lines different colors, i.e. green for positive, yellow for caution, red for negative, and gray for neutral.
 - **Feedback Mechanisms:**
   - Add UI elements for users to report missing citations or opinions.
   - Include a general feedback form for user suggestions.